maritimeconnectivity/MaritimeCloud/README.txt

 distribution/
-  mc-client-android     A client that can be used on android mc-client-jsr356      A client for any JSR 356 enabled container mc-client=standalone  A client that can be used without any dependencies mc-server             The standalone cloud server
+  mc-client-android     A client that can be used on android mc-client-jsr356      A client for any JSR 356 enabled container mc-client-standalone  A client that can be used without any dependencies mc-server             The standalone cloud server

 Source Code Organization